-- The development of Marxist theory after the critique of essentialism – psychoanalysis, capital and its ‘outside’, the politics and theory of the subject.
+- The global intellectual history of Marxism in the twentieth century; the development of Marxist theory after the critique of essentialism – psychoanalysis, capital and its ‘outside’, the politics and theory of the subject.

 - Investigations of the national question today on a world scale: nationalism, language, globalization and the postcolonial.

 - The status of ‘theory’ within the humanities today; the critical analysis of ‘area studies’ within the contemporary university; the constitution of the ‘human sciences’ in the history of knowledge-production.

 - The intersection of historical analysis and literary criticism as a mode of social-political and historiographical intervention, the intersection of philosophy and philology.

 - Historiography and the philosophy of historical time; theory of the transition to capitalism; the literary, tropic, and psychoanalytic structure of the historical: allegory, metonymy, transference, retrospection, the symptom, and more.